sebi06/BioFormatsRead/README.rst

 ----------------
 *   Christoph Gohlke from providing the czifily.py.
 *   The Cellprofiler team for providing python-bioformats
-*   The OME people for creating BioFormats and ist readers
+*   The OME people for creating BioFormats

 References
 ----------